mazogbonna5/azure-secure-network/README.md

-# Securing a Virtual Network with Azure PowerShell
+# Building a securing a Virtual Network with Azure PowerShell
 How to build a secure network in Azure using **PowerShell**

 ---